-Students born abroad to U.S. citizens are also U.S. citizens, and their status is usually noted in the SSA's database when they receive an SSN.
-But rarely, a student's citizenship might not be correct, and such a student (for example, one born on a military base abroad) will fail the citizenship match even if he has a Social Security number.
+Students who are born abroad to U.S. citizens are also U.S. citizens, and usually when they receive an SSN their status as citizens will be noted in the SSA's database.
+But rarely a student's citizenship might not be correct, and such a student (for example, one born on a military base abroad) will fail the citizenship match even if he has a social security number.
 He can contact the SSA to have its database corrected.

 Such students can document citizenship by providing a "Consular Report of Birth Abroad" (Form FS-240, which is proof of U.S. citizenship) or a "Certification of Report of Birth" (Form DS-1350, which is evidence of U.S. citizenship and equivalent to a birth certificate).
-If the birth of the student was registered with the American consulate or embassy in a foreign country before he turned 18, he can receive a copy of one of these by sending a written, notarized request to the State Department at
+If the birth of the student was registered with the American consulate or embassy in a foreign country before he turned 18, he can receive a copy of one of the above by sending a written, notarized request to the State Department at

-Passport Services Vital Records Section 1111 19th Street, NW, Suite 510 Washington, DC 20522-1705 (202) 955-0307
+Vital Records Section Passport Services 1111 19th Street, NW, Suite 510 Washington, DC 20522-1705 202-955-0307

 The student should provide his name given at birth, the date and location of birth, the parents' names, available passport information, a return address, and a daytime phone number.
 The signature and a copy of valid photo identification of the requester must be included.
 For form FS-240 the student also has to include the original form (to exchange it) or a signed, notarized affidavit that the original was destroyed or lost.
-The FS-240 is \$30, and the DS-1350 is \$30 plus \$20 for each additional copy.
+The cost for the FS-240 is \$30; for the DS-1350 it's \$30 plus \$20 for each additional copy.
 This should be sent as a check or money order (no cash or foreign checks) payable to The Department of State.
 It will take four to eight weeks to receive the form.